numba/numba/docs/source/developer/mission.rst

 extension points for library authors, and a compiler toolkit on which new computational acceleration technologies can be explored and built.

+The range of use-cases and application that can be targetted by Numba included (but is not limited to):

+* Scientific Computing
+* Computationally intensive tasks
+* Numerically oriented applications
+* Data science utilities and programs

 The user base of Numba includes anyone needing to perform intensive computational work, including users from a wide range of disciplines, examples include: